 • Customisable content feeds

-These need to cater to varying levels of technical proficiency.
+• User-friendly interfaces that cater to varying levels of technical proficiency

 Regular feedback from employees should be solicited to continuously improve the platform and adapt it to evolving requirements.